Connecting nature and people, to promote the study of conservation in the east of Africa.

-Founded in 1909, Nature Kenya is the Kenyan branch of the East Africa Natural History Society, which is the oldest conservation organisation in Africa.
-Initially the organisation was formed by a few individuals to study the plants and wildlife of Kenya.
+Founded in 1909, Nature Kenya is the Kenyan branch of the East Africa Natural History Society, which is the oldest scientific membership conservation organisation in Africa.
+Initially the organisation was formed by a few individuals to study and collect the plants and wildlife of Kenya.

-World Land Trust (WLT) was introduced to Nature Kenya (NK) in 2006 a symposium held for WLT Partners in the Netherlands, run by WLT and IUCN National Committee of The Netherlands (IUCN NL).
-After discussing the urgent need for land protection, WLT undertook a site visit to Kenya to meet with key representatives of NK and a partnership was subsequently agreed.
+World Land Trust (WLT) was introduced to Nature Kenya in 2006 at a symposium held for WLT Partners in the Netherlands, run by WLT and IUCN National Committee of The Netherlands (IUCN NL).
+After discussing the urgent need for land protection, WLT undertook a site visit to Kenya to meet with key representatives of Nature Kenya and a partnership was subsequently agreed.
 In April 2011, as a result of a successful appeal, the Leleshwa Reserve, protecting threatened tussock grassland in the Kinangop Plateau was announced.
+Also WLT supported land lease in Taita hills to safeguard the critically endangered Taita apalis a bird known to have only 150 breeding pairs endemic to Taita Hills.

-WLT’s latest project with NK focusses on Dakatcha Woodland.
-Raising funds to purchase 810 acres of this threatened coastal forest through Buy an Acre offers a lifeline to a host of endangered species which include Clarke’s Weaver, Sokoke Scops Owl, Sokoke Pipit and Golden-rumped Elephant-shrew.
+WLT’s latest project with Kenya focuses on Dakatcha Woodland.
+Raising funds to purchase 3350 acres of this threatened coastal forest to offer a lifeline to a host of endangered species which include Clarke’s Weaver, Sokoke Scops Owl, Sokoke Pipit and Golden-rumped Elephant-shrew.
+WLT is also supporting Nature Kenya to convince local land owners to manage land jointly with conservation objectives a concept called Community Conservation Areas.

 WLT also supports rangers working to protect Nature Kenya’s reserves, through our Keepers of the Wild programme.